CoLab Podcast

 We would then seek to promote the podcasts using the CoLab Slack channel, CoLab LinkedIn, and CoLab newsletter.

-We received extra funding, and finally had the capacity to record 7 podcast interviews.
+We received extra funding and finally had the capacity to record 7 podcast interviews.

+All of the interviews have been completed, listened back to, and edited.
 We have created a “home” page for the CoLab podcasts and then created individual web pages for each interview.
 We have added a write-up and some simple graphics.

 resources created